Candomblé Bantu

-Candomblé Bantu (also called Candomblé Batuque or Angola) is one of the major branches (nations) of the Candomblé religious belief system.
+Candomblé Bantu (also called Candomblé Batuque or Angola) is one of the major branches (nations) of the Candomblé religious belief system in Brazil.
 It developed in the Portuguese Empire among Kongo and Mbundu slaves who spoke Kikongo and Kimbundu languages.
-The supreme and creative god is Nzambi or Nzambi a Mpungu.
+The supreme and creative god is Nzambi (also called Nzambi Ampungu and Nzambi Mpungu).
 Below him are the Jinkisi or Minkisi, deities of Bantu mythology.
-These deities resemble Olorun and the other orishas of the Yoruba religion.
+These deities operate in the same manner as Olorun and the other orishas of the Yoruba religion.
 Minkisi is a Kongo language term: it is the plural of Nkisi, meaning "receptacle".
 Akixi comes from the Kimbundu language term Mukixi.

 Etymology

 The word "Bantu" means "people"; it is a combination of ba, a plural noun marker and -ntu, meaning "person".
 "Banto" was a generic term used by the Portuguese in Brazil to describe people who spoke Bantu languages.